 Male pattern baldness: While it is not testosterone per se that bald men have too much of, it IS a sensitivity to the hormone dihydrotestosterone (DHT).
 Cells in the scalp convert the testosterone to DHT, which some hair follicles are more sensitive to and therefore shrink until they become non-existent.

-What you need to realize is that a genetic predisposition does not mean that you absolutely will experience the same things that seem to run in the family.
-What is DOES mean that your body is sensitive to a specific hormone or substance, in this case DHT.
+It’s important to note is that a genetic predisposition does not mean that you absolutely will experience the same things that seem to run in the family.
+However, your body is likely more sensitive to a specific hormone or substance, in this case DHT.

 Hair Follicles – Very Sensitive to Inner and Outer Factors